Analox were called upon to provide a range of sensors to ensure astronauts are kept safe during their critical missions.

 Flight safety is one of the primary concerns for aircraft manufacturers.
 For many years, manufacturers such as Boeing and Airbus, and their suppliers, have been researching effective ways to minimize the risk of explosions in the fuel tanks of all types of aircraft.
 This was achieved by introducing Onboard Inert Gas Generation Systems (OBIGGS).

 OBIGGS is an inerting system used to reduce the likelihood of combustion in a fuel tank by limiting the presence of oxygen (O2) in the headspace of the container to below that of the fuel’s combustion threshold.
-This is achieved by partitioning an air supply into nitrogen and oxygen enriched air based on molecular weight.
-The nitrogen (N) enriched air can then be circulated into the headspace of the fuel tank, which is continuously ventilated to mitigate the risk of fuel vapor flammability.
+This is achieved by partitioning an air supply into nitrogen and oxygen-enriched air based on molecular weight.
+The nitrogen (N) enriched air can then be circulated into the headspace of the fuel tank, which is continuously ventilated to mitigate the risk of fuel vapour flammability.

 Military aircraft have been broadly equipped with inerting systems for decades, as the risk of combustion is significantly higher in combat situations.
 Commercial aircraft have made limited use of dynamic inerting systems due to the additional cost and weight requirements, but aircraft manufacturers are increasingly turning to high-resolution gas sensors to eliminate the risk of potentially catastrophic fuel tank combustion.